ret2src/ret2src/README.md

 As its god you understand how it works.
 You understand how to leverage it to defeat the system.

 You string together the instructions that will ultimately lead to its demise.
-It started as a seemingly random glitch, then became reproducible and through your understanding at this very moment in time manifested itself as a fully automated exploit.
+It started as a seemingly random glitch, then became reproducible and through your knowledge and creativity at this very moment in time manifested itself as a fully automated exploit.

 Congratulations, friend.
 You are now the god of the system.